stucchio/Tiramisu/readme.md

 ## Other utilities

-### com.chrisstucchio.tiramisu.utils

-One useful utility for improving performance is the `PreparedStatementCachingConnection`, which is an implementation of `java.sql.Connection`.
-This class creates a prepared statement cache.
-Consider the following code:

-    implicit val conn = GetConnection()
-    val query1 = "SELECT * FROM foo WHERE foo_id=?".sqlP(foo1Id)
-    val rs = query1.executeQuery
-    ...
-    val query2 = "SELECT * FROM foo WHERE foo_id=?".sqlP(foo2Id)
-    val rs = query1.executeQuery
-    ...

-Both `query1` and `query2` create the same `PreparedStatement`, resulting in duplication and unnecessary trips across the network.
-To skip this unnecessary work, simply use:

-    implicit val conn = PreparedStatementCachingConnection(GetConnection())

 ### com.chrisstucchio.tiramisu.utils.wrappers

 This package contains simple traits that make it easy to build your own implementation `java.sql.*` objects.
 For example, to build an implementation of `java.sql.Connection` which measures how much time it spends running methods: